 This section will walk you through the installation process.
 Placement of the router is very important.
-Do not place the router in an enclosed area such as a closet, cabinet, or in the attic or garage.
+Do not place the router in an enclosed area such as a closet or cabinet, or in an attic or garage.

 Before you Begin